plone/training/deployment/playbook_use.rst

 The extra information may -- or may not -- be useful.

-The real test is to use a direct ssh login in order to get the ssh error.
+The real test is to use a direct ssh login to get the ssh error.

 There's a pretty good chance that the identity of the remote host will have changed, and ssh will give you a command line to clean it up.